KutloanoMbonani/Data-Analysis-Portfolio/README.md

 •     Data Connection - Connected the Excel Workbook to Microsoft Power BI, allowing changes in the workbook to reflect in the dashboard.

-•     Data Transformation - Created a few pivot tables in Microsft Excel from the sales dataset.
+•     Data Transformation - Created a few pivot tables in Microsoft Excel from the sales dataset.

 •     Data Visualisation - Created an interactive sales dashboard showing insight into the data such as trends in sales as well as the relevant KPIs for a retail sales store.